RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_custom_ctcss_codes.py`
-My contribution: Genuine CTCSS embedded code list is badly numbered.
+LarSeN contribution: Genuine CTCSS embedded code list is badly numbered.
 I restored CTCSS base code list+extended codes to the end.
 Please keep in mind that Quansheng codeplug software won't be aware of the new ordered list: Just check your channels after programming.
 <hr>

 ### `mod_custom_digits.py`
-My contribution: Grouped some of the best fonts for Big and Small digits display (BBC mode 7, Geneva, Terminus, Videotex, old computer, etc)
+LarSeN contribution: Grouped some of the best fonts for Big and Small digits display (BBC mode 7, Geneva, Terminus, Videotex, old computer, etc)

 Change fonts used to display big and small digits.
 <hr>

 ### `mod_custom_font.py`
-My contribution: Integrated some good fonts (Apple Chicago, CP/M..)
+LarSeN contribution: Integrated some good fonts (Apple Chicago, CP/M..)
 Customization:
 You can generate your own fonts using utils/fonts_and_graphics/img2cpp.htm .
 You just have to insert generated string to the beginning of the python script, at font = b'\STRINGSTRINGSTRING'
 <hr>